konstellation-io/science-toolkit/docs/docs/overview/_index.md

 linkTitle: "Overview"
 weight: 1
 description: >
-  General information about goals and usage of this project.
+  General information about goals and usage of the Science Toolkit.
 ---

 ## Background and Goal